jfalkinburg/ECE383_slides/L21/slides.md

 - Decompose the problem and draw a hierarchy of components
 - If possible, profile a pure software implementation
   - Group components into individual functions
-  - Find the “bottleneck” functions and attempt to parallelize
+  - Find the "bottleneck" functions and attempt to parallelize
 - Divide components into hardware and software implementation categories
   - Hardware (expensive to develop/test, great area/power/speed)
     - Hard area/power/speed requirements